Daphne C. Watkins

-Daphne C. Watkins, is an author, researcher, executive coach, and professor who studies behavioral interventions for historically marginalized groups, mixed methods approaches to research in context, and leadership development/organizational management.
+Daphne C. Watkins, is an author, researcher, executive coach, and professor who studies behavioral health interventions for historically marginalized groups, mixed methods approaches to research in context, and leadership development/organizational management.

 Watkins’ research has focused on understanding the social determinants of health that explain within-group differences among Black men, developing evidence-based strategies to improve the physical and mental health conditions for Black men; and increasing knowledge about the intersection of age, culture, and gender.
 Watkins is an experienced mixed methods researcher who uses qualitative and quantitative data to increase knowledge about how intersecting social determinants and gender dynamics place marginalized men at high risk for poor health.

 Education

-Watkins received a Bachelor's degree in Anthropology (minor in French) from the University of North Carolina at Wilmington in 2002, and earned her Ph.D. in Health Education from Texas A&M University in 2006.
+Watkins received a bachelor's degree in anthropology (minor in French) from the University of North Carolina at Wilmington in 2002, and earned her Ph.D. in Health Education from Texas A&M University in 2006.
 She completed two postdoctoral fellowships before beginning her tenure-track faculty position, a National Institutes of Mental Health (NIMH) T32 fellowship at the Institute for Social Research at the University of Michigan, and a National Institutes of Health (NIH) K12 Institutional Career Award at Michigan Medicine's Department of Obstetrics and Gynecology.

-Academic Career
+Academic career

 Watkins is the Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training at the University of Michigan School of Social Work.
 Since its establishment in 2008, the Curtis Center has been a catalyst for social change in underserved communities, all the while shaping the careers of budding scholars dedicated to ameliorating health and social disparities.
 The Curtis Center functions as an interdisciplinary collaboration between University of Michigan faculty, community and university partners.